FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Application.md

 ## Adding a Vue Instance to `<script>`

 The way you add a Vue instance in a FarmData2 module is slightly different than what what you did in the tutorials.
+In the tutorials you were building a static HTML page and used a `<script>` tag to import the Vue library from its CDN.

+Here you are working inside of a FarmData2 module.
+The Vue library is automatically imported when you build the module using the `npm run build:school` command.
+Thus, we do not need to explicitly import Vue from its CDN as we did in the tutorials.

-Paste the following code into the `<script>` tag to create your Vue instance:
+You can then create the Vue instance by pasting the following code into the `<script>` tag in the `App.vue` file:
 ```
 export default {
    data() {